Human Research Protections Training

 Government-Sponsored Research

-Individuals conducting research sponsored by the U.S. Department of Defense or U.S. Department of the Navy must complete Northwestern human research protections training requirements and confirm if/what additional CITI training is required by the study sponsor.
-If additional training is required by the study sponsor, email a copy of the completed training certificate to irbtraining@northwestern.edu for manual eIRB+ record entry.
+Individuals conducting research sponsored by the U.S. Department of Defense or the U.S. Department of the Navy must complete Human Research Protections Training requirements and determine whether the study sponsor requires additional training.
+If the study sponsor requires additional training, email a copy of the completed training certificate to irbtraining@northwestern.edu for manual eIRB+ record entry.

 Troubleshooting

-- If the above steps do not resolve issues, the researcher like has more than one CITI account, more than one eIRB+ account, or both.
-NOTE: To avoid issues with competing eIRB+ accounts, it is best to reactivate “expired” Northwestern NetIDs and not to obtain a new one.
+STEP 2: If the above steps do not resolve issues, the researcher likely has more than one CITI account, more than one eIRB+ account, or both.